-Top IELTS tips from Diana our expert tutor
+Top tips from Diana our IELTS expert

 Diana, our resident IELTS expert, talks to us about her passion for teaching, how she enjoys incorporating mindfulness practices into her lessons her love of gardening… And of course, how to get the score you need in your IELTS exam….